 Kascha Semonovitch is a proud dilettante.
-She has a PhD in philosophy, and MA in philosophy and the arts, and an MFA in poetry, and she had fun with all of it.
-She’s worked as a graphic designer, a museum docent, a lecturer in philosophy, a freelance writer and currently curates a small Seattle gallery, The Vestibule In 2023, she was nominated for the Washington State Curator’s Roster.
-Her writing has appeared in many literary journals including Quarterly West, The Bellingham Review, The Kenyon Review, The Account and in the chapbook Genesis by Dancing Girl Press.
+She has a PhD in philosophy, an MA in philosophy and the arts, and an MFA in poetry, and she had fun with all of it.
+She’s worked as a graphic designer, a museum docent, a lecturer in philosophy, a freelance writer, and currently curates a small Seattle gallery, The Vestibule In 2023, she was nominated for the Washington State Curator’s Roster.
+Her writing has appeared in many literary journals including Quarterly West, The Bellingham Review, The Kenyon Review, The Account, and in the chapbook Genesis by Dancing Girl Press.
 She received a MacDowell Fellowship, a UCross Foundation residency, and her work has been nominated for a Pushcart Prize.
 She is the co-editor of two collections of philosophical essays Phenomenologies of the Stranger, Fordham University Press, 2011 and Merleau-Ponty At the Limits, Continuum Press, 2009.

 She likes: mountains, ferry rides, her kiddos, lattes, and popular science books that mention neutron stars.

 Boston College – Ph.D.
 Philosophy, 2009.

 Stonybrook University – MA Philosophy and the Arts, 2005.

 Dartmouth College – BA English Literature and Creative Writing, 2001, cum laude.